ofajs/ofa-v4-docs/docs/en/docs/get-started/formdata.md

 </html>
 ```

-## Listening to Specific Form Elements
+## Listening for specific form elements

 By default, `formData()` listens to all `input`, `select`, and `textarea` elements within the target element.
-You can listen to specific form elements by passing a selector.
+You can specify specific form elements to listen to by passing a selector.

 ```html
 <!DOCTYPE html>